-St. John Bridge – the oldest of more than 300 bridges of St. Petersburg.
+St. John Bridge – the oldest of 300 bridges of St. Petersburg.

-Walls of Peter and Paul Fortress – one of the best fortifications in the world that has not made a single shot at the enemy.
+Walls of Peter and Paul Fortress – one of the best fortifications that had ever fired their weapons at an enemy at all.

-The State Hermitage Museum – largest museum of Russia and the fourth largest museum in the world.
-Hermitage complex consists of five connected buildings, four of which are visible from the promenade.
-These are:
+The State Hermitage Museum – the largest museum of Russia and the fourth largest museum in the world.
+The Hermitage complex consists of five connected buildings; four of them are visible from the embankment:

-- Small Hermitage – namely this building gave the name “Hermitage” for whole museum complex.
+- Small Hermitage – this building gave the name “Hermitage” for the whole museum complex.

-- Old Hermitage – here, among other masterpieces, are unique in the Russian paintings by Leonardo da Vinci.
+- Old Hermitage – among other masterpieces, it houses the only paintings of Leonardo da Vinci in Russia.

 - Hermitage Theatre – private theater of Catherine the Great.